 We have covered many recipe categories with our list, from pasta to seafood, vegetables to drinks, as well as salad and dessert.
 But you know what they say: the more the merrier!
 You’ll have more dishes to wow your loved ones with, just when they thought your meals couldn’t get any fancier.

 So, what are we waiting for?
-Let’s get right into cooking!
+Let’s get right into cooking these gourmet recipes!

 Risotto is one of the most famous, classic dishes to come out of Italian cuisine.
 Basically, it’s a dish of soft rice that’s made creamy by either meat, vegetables, or fish broth.
 Needless to say, you should know how to make risotto if you want to master cooking rice.